Coryton Power Station: Gateway Energy Centre

 Gateway Energy Centre is a proposed 1250 MW gas-turbine power station to be located on the London Gateway Logistics Park about 1 km west of Coryton power station.
 It will be either a gas-fired 2 × CCGT plant; a 1 × CCGT plus 1 × Open Cycle Gas Turbine (OCGT) facility, and/or a 320 MW battery energy storage system.
 It will be developed by InterGen.
 Original consent was granted in 2011, with subsequent revisions and consents granted in 2014 and 2016.
 CO2 capture facilities will be installed if mandated.
 Construction is likely to start in 2022 with commercial operation expected in 2024.

 In 2020 InterGen gained consent for a 640 MWh lithium-ion battery storage power station near the site, capable of delivering 320 MW for nearly 2 hours.
-The £200 million project is expected start in 2022 and become operational in 2024.
+The £200 million project was expected to start in 2022 and to become operational in 2024, however, the site is still vacant and no news of when this will be completed.